 Publish to web from Power BI

-With Power BI's Publish to web option, you can easily embed interactive Power BI visualizations online, such as in blog posts, websites, through emails or social media, from any device.
-You can also easily edit, update, refresh, or unshare your published visuals.
+With the Power BI Publish to web option, you can easily embed interactive Power BI content in blog posts, websites, emails, or social media.
+You can also easily edit, update, refresh, or stop sharing your published visuals.

 When you use Publish to web, anyone on the Internet can view your published report or visual.
-This requires no authentication and includes viewing detail level data your reports aggregate.
-Before publishing a report, make sure it is okay for you to share the data and visualizations publicly.
-Do not publish confidential or proprietary information.
+Viewing requires no authentication.
+It includes viewing detail-level data that your reports aggregate.
+Before publishing a report, make sure it's okay for you to share the data and visualizations publicly.
+Don't publish confidential or proprietary information.
 If in doubt, check your organization's policies before publishing.

-To embed your content securely in an internal portal or website, use the Embed or Embed in SharePoint Online options.
-This ensures all permissions and data security is enforced when your users are viewing your internal data.
+You can embed your content securely in an internal portal or website.
+Use the Embed or Embed in SharePoint Online options.
+These options ensure that all permissions and data security are enforced when your users view your internal data.

 The following steps describe how to use Publish to web.

-Open a report in your workspace that you can edit and select File > Publish to web.
+Open a report in a workspace that you can edit, and select More options (...) > Embed > Publish to web (public).